 Students who are accepted into the Honors College after completing university course work at UH or another institution are not necessarily bound by the following requirements.
 Through individual advising consultations, Honors College academic advisors will assist students in determining the best options to satisfy Honors core curriculum requirements.

-For graduation with University Honors and Honors in Major, students must complete a Senior Honors Thesis.
+E. Non-Honors credit requirements: 1 hr Natural Science lab 3 hrs credit for (or placement beyond) elementary functions level mathematics, i.e. MATH 1314, 1330, or 2311.For graduation with University Honors with Honors in Major, students must complete a Senior Honors Thesis.
 The Senior Honors Thesis is the culmination of a student's work in the major field of study.
 The thesis typically carries six hours of honors credit and, for some majors, can fulfill the degree requirement of a minor.